panaitescu-paul/Music-Shop-Platform-PHP-2021/API Documentation.md

 }
 ```

-et Artists with the name John
+Get Artists with the name John

 ```json
 [